 - Confirmation that you will not change the reason for which you’re requiring this visa.

-What is the processing time of the Standard Visitor visa application?
+What is the processing time of the UK tourist visa?

-The decision on your UK visitor visa will take no longer than 8 weeks if you apply by post.
-However, the decision can be made on the day you apply by using the premium service.
+The decision on your UK visitor visa will take no longer than 3 weeks if you apply online.
+However, it is currently taking 6 weeks on average to get a decision on Standard Visitor visas

-What is the fee for the Standard Visitor visa?
+What is the fee for the UK tourist visa?

-A Standard Visitor visa costs £95.
-If a short term visa is extended for up to 11 to 12 months, the fee is £190.
+A Standard Visitor visa costs £100.
+If a short-term visa is extended for up to 11 to 12 months, the fee is £200.

 The fee for a long-term Standard Visitor visa depends on its length:

-How do I apply for a UK Standard Visitor Visa?
+How do I apply for the UK tourist visa?